 Newer classes of drugs shorten the time it takes to fall asleep.
 These include Lunesta, Sonata, and Ambien.
 Still potentially addictive, these medications have side effects known as parasomnias, which are behaviors and actions over which you have no control.
 During a parasomnia, you’re asleep and unaware of what is happening!
 These include things like sleep walking, sleep eating, making phone calls, online shopping, and even sleep driving!

-Here’s a list of other common side effects from more popular sleeping pills like Ambien, Sonata and Lunesta: (11,12)
+Here’s a list of other common side effects from more popular prescription sleeping drugs: (11,12)

 I know, I know sounds like a lot of fun, right?
 Fortunately there are many safe, effective natural sleep remedies that can be used for sleep issues.